MohamedLotfy99/18P1724-Agile-Practical-Task/README.md

 ## Story points per sprint estimation:
 The team is estimated to complete between 15 to 20 story points per sprint, this is done by calculating the team velocity range -using the team's historical velocity data- in order to communicate our uncertainty.

+## Workflow design rationale:
+As for the rationale behind this diagram is that one of the agile basic practices is (Test-driven Development), Test-driven supports developers to build automated units which makes it possible to test at any stage of development and verify backward compatibility